Don Valley Parkway: Construction

 and the removal of two hills.
 Tumper's Hill, located near the Don Mills Road interchange, stood 36 m higher than it does today.

 Sugar Loaf Hill, shaped like a cone, which stood alone in the shadow of the Prince Edward Viaduct where Bayview Avenue passes today, was removed completely.
 The 1250000 m3 of earth was used as fill for the parkway and a total of 4600000 m3 of earth was excavated and moved.

 Besides modification of the natural landscape, the route required relocation and demolition of utilities and residences.
 Metro relocated 1.2 km of CNR and CPR railway tracks in the section from Bloor Street to Chester Hill Road to make way for the parkway.

 The Todmorden sewage treatment plant, built in 1926, was also demolished.

 The route required the removal of five homes on Minton Place located above the valley to facilitate the cut of the valley hillside.
 Four were demolished and one moved to Scarborough.

 Construction of the section from Eglinton Avenue to Lawrence Avenue began on July 1, 1961, and it was opened to traffic in the evening of October 30, 1963, without any ceremony.
 The segment connected to Woodbine Avenue north of Lawrence Avenue, cutting off access to Woodbine from Lawrence Avenue.
-Northbound parkway traffic could continue north on Woodbine Avenue, then a two-lane road, from the parkway up to Highway 401.
+Northbound parkway traffic could continue north on Woodbine Avenue, then a two-lane road, up to the interchange with Highway 401.
 The 2 km section cost $2.723 million to complete.

 The third section to open was from Bloor Street to the Gardiner Expressway.
 This section involved the removal of CPR rail sidings on the eastern bank of the Don from Eastern Avenue north.
 Royal Drive, which was a two-way road that connected with Bloor Street between Broadview Avenue and the Viaduct was re-purposed into a one-way north-bound on-ramp.
 A pedestrian overpass bridge was constructed to connect the east and west sections of Riverdale Park.
 The section opened in conjunction with the section of the expressway from the parkway to York Street on November 6, 1964.
 It was opened ceremonially by Ontario Premier John Robarts.

-The final section, from Lawrence Avenue to Sheppard Avenue was opened chaotically to traffic in the afternoon on November 17, 1966, but forced drivers to exit onto Highway 401; construction inspectors were not aware that the parkway was scheduled to open until they arrived on site that morning.
+By 1965, concurrent with the expansion of Highway 401 into a twelve lane collector-express system, Woodbine Avenue's existing interchange with Highway 401 was being replaced by a new freeway-to-freeway interchange (similar to a Parclo A4 but modified with grade separations for free flow of traffic) for the upcoming extension of the parkway.
+The final section of the parkway, from Lawrence Avenue to Sheppard Avenue was opened chaotically to traffic in the afternoon on November 17, 1966, but forced drivers to exit onto Highway 401; construction inspectors were not aware that the parkway was scheduled to open until they arrived on site that morning.

 The section north of Highway 401 remained unopened until March 1, 1967, due to ongoing construction of the Sheppard Avenue bridge.